hashgraph/hedera-hts-demo/README.md

 Choosing one of the user accounts in the header allows you to associate or dissociate the account from a token.
 Once associated (and subject to the account being KYCd and unfrozen if appropriate for the token), you can transfer to the other user account.

+## NFTs

+Support for creating NFTs is demonstrated in the composer whereby a set of templates (driven from `/public/tokenTemplates.json`) are available within the UI when creating an NFT.
+Each template carries a set of properties that are input during the token creation.
+These properties (along with an image if necessary) as then stored in an immutable file on Hedera, the resulting FileId is used to define the symbol for the token, e.g. HEDERA://0.0.xxxx.

+You may edit or add to the templates by editing the `/public/tokenTemplates.json` file, following guidelines from [the vjsf component](https://koumoul-dev.github.io/vuetify-jsonschema-form/latest/about).
+Note that if you wish to include a picture in your NFT specification, the property must be called `photo` since the UI depends on that field value.

+_Note: An alternative to using files on Hedera would be to host the file on a shared location and use a hash of the file as the symbol for the token so that the validity of the file can be verified at any time._

+## Marketplace

+A pseudo-market place is enabled in the demo, this enables a token to be transferred to a market place (an escrow account of sorts) along with an offer price in hBar.

+One a token has been transferred to the market place, Alice or Bob can request transfer of the token from the marketplace to their account in exchange for the offered hBar value whereby they will own the token in exchange for the hBar value which will be transferred to the account that transferred the token to the market place in the first place.

+_Note: If Alice transferred a token to the market place, she's not able to buy the token, only Bob can.
+If the issuer (owner) of the token transferred to the marketplace, both Bob and Alice can buy it._

 ## Contributing